If you’re opening or operating a restaurant, then you’re probably pretty passionate about food.

 Any font you choose must be easy to read or it will fail at its primary job – communication.

 But, the font must aesthetically jive with your brand personality, too.
-For a comprehensive look into choosing the best fonts for your brand, click here.

-Finally, we recommend choosing at least two fonts – one for headlines and one for body copy.
+We recommend choosing at least two fonts – one for headlines and one for body copy.
 You can get a bit more creative with your headline font, but prioritize legibility for your body font.

 Choosing the right colors to represent your brand will communicate a great deal about your restaurant.